The Smart Home Buyer's Guides

 If you're looking to create a Smart Home, we have the guides for you!
 To help you create a Smart Home that actually works, we've sorted through a huge range of gear to make sure that you're not just getting something that's been overhyped and under-reviewed, but something that will actually make your real home a safer, more comfortable place to be!
 We know these products not only work, but work well and work consistently.
 And that's a challenge in the Smart Home space, as a lot of start-ups have arrived with great new ideas, but their first-gen products don't always pass with flying colors in real-world testing.

-The big news for Fall 2018 is that we've set out to create not just one buyer's guide, but many, as every home is different, and each homeowner's or renter's goals will be different too.
+The big news for Spring 2019 is that there's been a major shakeup in the industry, and all indications are that consumers are going to be best served going with two standards: Amazon Alexa on voice control, and Zigbee as the communications protocol.
+Everything else is simply obsolete.
+To help our readers navigate this new environment, we've designed three distinct guides.
 Our most basic guide focuses on getting you up and running with smart lighting in the simplest, easiest way possible.
 We mean "plug in and play"!
-Our more advanced guide builds this out to include smart switches, smart cameras, sensors, and thermostats to take your home to the next level of smarts, while still being very easy to set up.
+Our more advanced guides build this out to include smart switches, smart cameras, sensors, and thermostats to take your home to the next level of smarts, while still being very easy to set up.

 Our goal is to make sure that whatever path you take to turn your home into a Smart Home is as easy and fulfilling as possible!